Week 1 study notes

 The point is not to find a perfect object.
 The point is to slow down and see how the object teaches the user.
 A handle suggests where to hold.
 A switch suggests what changes.
 A light gives feedback.
 A label explains a state.
 A badly placed label or tiny measurement line creates friction.

 This exercise protects confidence.
-The learner does not need drawing skill or software knowledge to begin.
-She only needs to look carefully and explain what the object is doing for the person.
+You do not need drawing skill or software knowledge to begin.
+You only need to look carefully and explain what the object is doing for the person.

 - What is the object helping a person do?